 "OK," replied Walt, "why would we want to chat with him?"

-"There's a couple of things that don't add up," Marecki said.
+"A couple of things don't add up.”

 "Such as?"

-"Well, who paid the tuition at the University of Chicago.
+"Well, who paid the tuition at the University of Chicago?
 Also, who provided the seed money to start that lucrative business?
-All we could dig up was some foreign venture capital money that has some of the earmarks of big-time money laundering."
+All we could dig up was some foreign venture capital money with some of the earmarks of big-time money laundering."

 "Admittedly, that's not much to go on," Walt said, “However, let's have a chat with this fellow."

-Commander Gerszewski turned to his laptop and quickly found the number for Chicago Digital Consultants.
+Commander Gerszewski turned to his laptop and quickly found the number for Chicago Cyber Engineering.
 He dialed the number and used the speaker so all could hear.

 "Good morning.
-This is Chicago Digital Consultants.
+This is Chicago Cyber Engineering.
 How may I direct your call?"

 "Hello, this is Commander Walt Gerszewski of the Chicago Police.
-I'd like to speak to Mr. Imer Bisha."
+I want to speak to Mr. Imer Bisha."

 "He's in the building this morning.
 I'll connect you to him."